brbarnett/much-todo-about-containers/readme.md

 kubectl apply -f src/web/deployment.yaml
 ```
 You will have to wait to hit your public IP directly until the load balancer finishes provisioning.
+The cluster is available here: https://todo-aks-cluster.centralus.cloudapp.azure.com/

 AKS clusters can be expensive -- don't forget to spin it down if you're not using it
 ```